Variants

 py312 = ["py312"]

-we can see the Python version used in each environment.
+By running pixi list we can see the Python version used in each environment.

-You can also see that the Build
+You can also see that the Build string of cpp_math differ between py311 and py312.

 That means that a different package has been built for each variant.

-only contains Python source code, a single build can be used for multiple Python versions.
+Since python_rich only contains Python source code, a single build can be used for multiple Python versions.

-The package is noarch
+The package is noarch.

 Therefore, the build string is the same.